Easy Homemade Cherry Pie

 How to make cherry pie from scratch with a lightly sweetened filling of fresh (or frozen) cherries, vanilla, and almond extract.
 It’s to die for.
-Jump to the Homemade Cherry Pie Recipe or watch our quick recipe video showing you how to make it.
+Jump to the Homemade Cherry Pie Recipe

 This cherry pie recipe is so easy — All you need to do is mix, fill and bake.
 The hardest part is pitting the cherries.
 For that, you might want to buy a cherry pitter or if you’re like us, cheat and use one of our suggestions below for how to pit cherries without a cherry pitter.

 Stir cherries with sugar, corn starch, lemon juice, vanilla and almond extracts then stir.
 Roll out a pie crust (or use store-bought), fill then top with another crust.
 Bake and cool.
 It’s that easy.

 To be honest, the hardest part is actually waiting for the pie to cool — you really want to wait 2 to 3 hours before cutting into the pie.
 We know — it’s torture!